gap-packages/numericalsgps/README.md

 Pedro A. García-Sánchez		<pedro@ugr.es>

-For the full list of contributions, please refer to  to the [contributions](https://gap-packages.github.io/numericalsgps/doc/chapC.html) appendix in the manual.
+For the full list of contributors (and contributions), please refer to  to the [contributions](https://gap-packages.github.io/numericalsgps/doc/chapC.html) appendix in the manual.

 Installation
 ------------